Richard Brautigan: Early life

 Brautigan drew on his childhood in the poems and stories that he wrote from as early as the age of 12.
 His novel So the Wind Won't Blow It All Away (1982) is loosely based on childhood events, including an incident in which Brautigan accidentally shot the brother of a close friend in the ear, injuring him slightly.

 On September 12, 1950, Brautigan enrolled at South Eugene High School.
 He wrote for his high school newspaper, the Eugene High School News.
 He also played on the school's basketball team.
 He was 6 ft 4 in tall by the time of his graduation.
 On December 19, 1952, Brautigan's first published poem, "The Light", appeared in the school newspaper.
 Brautigan graduated with honors from Eugene High School on June 9, 1953.

 After graduation, he moved in with his best friend Peter Webster, and Peter's mother Edna Webster became a surrogate mother to Brautigan.
 According to several accounts, Brautigan stayed with the Websters for about a year before leaving for San Francisco for the first time in August 1954.
 He returned to Oregon several times, apparently for lack of money.

 On December 14, 1955, Brautigan was arrested for throwing a rock through a police station window, supposedly to be sent to prison and fed.
 He was arrested for disorderly conduct and fined $25.
 He was committed to the Oregon State Hospital on December 24, 1955, after police noticed patterns of erratic behavior.

 At the Oregon State Hospital Brautigan was diagnosed with paranoid schizophrenia and clinical depression, and was treated with electroconvulsive therapy 12 times.
 While institutionalized, he began writing The God of the Martians, a manuscript of 20 very short chapters totaling 600 words.
 The manuscript was sent to at least two editors but was rejected by both, and remains unpublished.
-(A copy of the manuscript was recently discovered with the papers of the last of those editors, Harry Hooton.)
+(A copy of the manuscript was discovered with the papers of the last of those editors, Harry Hooton, sometime after 1961.)

 On February 19, 1956, Brautigan was released from the hospital and briefly lived with his mother, stepfather, and siblings in Eugene.
 He left for San Francisco, where he would spend most of the rest of his life except for periods in Tokyo and Montana.